 Full course description

 We’re in an age of information overload.
 Learn how media literacy principles can help you make sense of your digital media environment.
-The News Co/Lab is offering the course in partnership with America Amplified, a public media initiative focused on community engagement reporting around the 2020 election.

 Should I take this free course?

 Do you read, watch, listen to or create media online?
 Then, yes!

 This course is for adults who want to know more about digital media, misinformation and media literacy.
 We understand that it’s easy to feel overwhelmed online today; Mediactive can help you better understand and participate in our information environment.

 - spot misinformation

 - assess claims and sources

 - use and create media to participate in their communities